 Stay positive and don’t give up on your Spanish courses!

-Don’t hesitate to create a notebook dedicated to Spanish, and enrich it with personal commentaries, write about your experience, life or travels, or summarize your day, noting words you’re having trouble with in Spanish class or new phrases you’ve learned… this notebook will be a sort of guide or personal journal that helps you work on your written Spanish and improve your vocabulary each day.
+Don’t hesitate to create a notebook dedicated to Spanish.
+Fill it with personal commentaries, write about your language learning experience, life or travels, or summarise your day, noting words you’re having trouble with in your Spanish class or new phrases you’ve learned… this notebook will be a sort of guide or personal journal that helps you work on your written Spanish and improve your vocabulary each day.

-By now you’ve realized that the ideal way to progress quickly in Spanish is to speak Cervantes’ language every day, ideally with native Spanish speakers.
-But if no one is around whom you can speak with or you’re not at home to train yourself in front of the computer, nothing should stop you from thinking in Spanish!
+By now you’ve realised that the ideal way to progress quickly in Spanish is to speak Cervantes’ language every day, ideally with native Spanish speakers.
+But if no one is around with whom you can speak or you’re not at home to train yourself in front of the computer, nothing should stop you from thinking in Spanish!

 Are you humming a song?
 Are you thinking out loud?
 So do it in Spanish!
 By practicing these exercises daily, you will adopt reflexes and habituate your brain to think and reason in Spanish.
-It’s a great way to become more conversational and improve your spoken Spanish.
+It’s a great way to improve your spoken skills and learn conversational Spanish.

-There are many tools to available to learn speak Spanish well, including from flashcards to videos.
+There are many tools available to learn to speak Spanish well, from flashcards to videos.
 Whether they are available online (via YouTube) or at your local library, videos will be very useful for progressing in Spanish and becoming bilingual, along with your determination, motivation and patience.

-Once people graduate and leave the scholastic environment behind them, they tend to forget libraries!
+Once people graduate and leave education behind them, they tend to forget all about libraries!

 Discover Spanish literature!
 Source: visualhunt.com

-But remember, you can get information from your library to see if there is a discussion club or learning programs in place to improve your Spanish.
+But remember, you can get information from your library to see if there is a discussion club or learning program in place to improve your Spanish.

-Once there, you’re also in a good place to discover other scholastic resources: books and even podcasts to help you learn Spanish.
+Once there, you’re also in a good place to discover other educative resources, such as books and even podcasts to help you learn Spanish.
 Remember to always keep a “learner” attitude!
 This way you’ll be perfectly positioned to learn a new language.